Kitchari Stew

 Instructions

 - In a large pot or Dutch oven, heat the coconut oil over medium heat.
 Stir in the mustard seeds, turmeric, and cumin and sauté until fragrant, about 1 minute.
-Stir in the rice, beans, carrots, shallot, and ginger and sauté for 3 to 5 minutes.
+Stir in the rice, mung dal, carrots, shallot, ginger and sauté until the shallots have softened a bit, 3 to 5 minutes.

 What a fabulous recipe, Michelle!
 The color, the ingredients and the richness make it warm and comforting… and so healthful.
 I've not ever tried Split Dahl Mung Beans… I'm not sure I've even seen them.
 I'll be on the look out though next time I hit the bulk bins at the co-op!
 This is a soup I need!
 Pinning for later.
 Thank you, Michelle!